Vikings cut rookie Carlson after 3 missed FGs, target Bailey

 EAGAN, Minn.
-(AP) — The Minnesota Vikings have waived rookie kicker Daniel Carlson, after the fifth-round draft pick pulled all three of his field-goal attempts wide right at Green Bay.
+(AP) — With a roster built for the Super Bowl, the Minnesota Vikings were in no position to practice patience with a struggling kicker.

-Two of Carlson’s misses came in overtime on Sunday, forcing the Vikings to settle for a 29-29 tie with the rival Packers.
-Carlson was promptly cut on Monday, as the Vikings signed wide receiver Aldrick Robinson.
+Rather than hoping Daniel Carlson could refocus after missing all three of his field goal attempts in the tie game at Green Bay, the Vikings waived the rookie on Monday and punted on the fifth-round draft pick they used on him five months ago.

-When asked by a reporter how the Vikings reached the decision, coach Mike Zimmer said, “Did you see the game?”
+Two of Carlson’s misses came in overtime on Sunday, forcing the Vikings to settle for a 29-29 draw with the rival Packers.
+When asked by a reporter how the decision was reached, coach Mike Zimmer said, “Did you see the game?”

-The Vikings didn’t immediately add a replacement for Carlson, but Zimmer confirmed they’ve invited free agent Dan Bailey to Minnesota for a physical exam.
+Carlson missed from 48 yards in the second quarter and 49 yards in the extra period, before his 35-yard try on the game’s final play also went wide right.

 Most Read Sports Stories